Click plan to view in Google Maps

 the Revolutionary War all the land directly

-in the eye-line between Philadelphia, the lookout post east of Ithan's
+in the line of sight linking Philadelphia, the lookout post east of Ithan's

 a no man’s land.
 This